3D-Graphics-And-Scratch/book/src/coding-in-scratch/the-basics.md

 <img src="../images/vector.png">

-* A vector has a length that can be calculated thusly in 3D: x²+y²+z²
+* A vector has a length, or “magnitude”, that can be calculated thusly in 3D: √(x²+y²+z²)

 <img src="../images/vector_length.png">

+* A vector with a length of 1 is called a “unit vector”.

 * Dividing each component of a vector by the vector's length is called “normalizing”, and results in a vector of length 1\.